FREE CONFIDENTIAL CONSULTATION

 Our Oakland Drug Crimes Lawyer Prioritizes Your Rights

-When facing criminal charges in the legal system, you need a defense team that fights for your rights.
-Our law office dedicates its practice to defending clients throughout Oakland and surrounding areas.
-As Oakland criminal defense lawyers, our track record includes numerous case dismissals and favorable outcomes for clients facing harsh penalties.
+When facing drug charges in Alameda County, you need a defense team that fights for your rights in Oakland’s courtrooms.
+Our law office dedicates its practice to defending clients charged with drug crimes throughout Oakland, Berkeley, Fremont, and surrounding Alameda County communities.
+As Oakland criminal defense lawyers, our track record includes numerous case dismissals and favorable outcomes for clients facing harsh penalties in both state and federal court.

 Our attorneys understand the circumstances surrounding drug arrests.
 We take time to learn your story and examine every detail of your criminal case, from the initial police contact through the filing of charges.
 We ensure you remain silent when needed and protect your constitutional rights.